The Ultimate Bee Gees: Charts

-Though there are not any new songs included in this compilation and there has been little promotion for it, the set has charted in the UK at No. 19 in its first week and in the US at No. 116 on the Billboard 200 top albums chart.
+Though there were not any new songs included in this compilation and there was little promotion for it, the set charted in the UK at No. 19 in its first week and in the US at No. 116 on the Billboard 200 top albums chart.

 In May 2012, The Ultimate Bee Gees re-entered the Billboard 200 at No. 49 due to a huge increase in Bee Gees' album sales following the death of Robin Gibb.